-Location is paramount to any successful restaurant expansion.
+Location is paramount to any successful bar or restaurant expansion.
 The location you land on will determine whether your new venue will succeed or fail—so don’t approach it lightly.

-Many variables contribute to landing upon a lucrative restaurant location.
+Many variables contribute to landing upon a lucrative bar or restaurant location.
 Much will depend on existing brand awareness, target audience and local factors.

 Get geared up for growth